Montreal-JieZhu/MediPal/README.md

 ## Dataset

-Only two sample medicine entries (manually processed) are included in this repo to show the data structure and help run the code.
+Only three sample medicine entries (manually processed) are included in this repo to show the data structure and help run the code.
 For full data scraping with 1_Medicine_data_collection.ipynb, please read the disclaimer first.

 ---